ROCm/rocSOLVER/docs/source/userguide_logging.rst

 or terminating the logging session using ``rocsolver_log_end``, will output statistics on each called internal rocSOLVER and rocBLAS routine.
 These include the number of times each function was called, the total program runtime occupied by the function, and the total program runtime occupied by its nested function calls.
+As with trace logging, the maximum depth of nested output is specified by the user.
 Note that, when profile logging is enabled, the stream will be synchronized after every internal function call.

 Initialization and set-up